btheproductive/mattioli.OS/docs/TUTORIAL_USER_EN.md

-# 🇺🇸 User Manual - Life OS & Habit Tracker
+# 🇺🇸 User Manual - Mattioli.OS

 Welcome to your new personal command center.
 This guide will walk you through using the application to maximize your productivity and discipline.